-For example, your state might specify the maximum amount of security deposit you charge tenants, or what terms you must include in your lease.
+For example, your state's law might specify the maximum amount of security deposit you charge tenants, or what terms you must include in your lease.
 Your local zoning rules might limit how your home is used (such as by prohibiting your renter from running a business in your residential neighborhood).
-Local rent control rules may additionally apply.
+Local rent control rules might additionally apply.

 If you are upset because your development restricts or prohibits renting your unit, remember that when you purchased in the development, you agreed to abide by all its rules and regulations.
 Meeting with your HOA can help you better understand the reasons behind the rules, which often include the following.

 If you just can't live with your development's rental restrictions, you can try changing or eliminating the restrictions by amending the rules.

 Unfortunately, amending a development's governing documents is commonly a difficult, expensive, and time-consuming process.
 Eliminating or changing a restriction typically involves obtaining the vote of all the HOA members (all owners in the development), or at a minimum, a vote of the majority of the HOA board of the directors.